reinierdevalk/abtab/README.md

 If it is not, you must add it -- see [Adding an installation path to the system `PATH`](#adding-an-installation-path-to-the-system-PATH).

-**Verify that GNU Bash is now installed correctly by repeating Step 1 above.**
+**Verify that Bash is now installed correctly by repeating Step 1 above.**

 ## GNU `getopt`
 ### 1. Verifying installation